oVirt/ovirt-engine/packaging/ansible-runner-service-project/project/roles/ovirt-host-deploy-spice-encryption/README.md

 ==================================

-This role is used for creating a configuration file for SPICE console with a specified cipher string.
+This role is used for creating a configuration file for SPICE console with a specified cipher string and protocol.

 Requirements
 ------------